lionix-team/weather-api-laravel/README.md

 # Task

-Create a project, that will pull the weather data about cities and will store it in the database every two minutes.
+Create a project, that will pull the weather information of cities and will store it in the database every two minutes.

+# Data to store

+- Store the data about cities in the database
+- Store the data about weather information in the database every two minutes

 # Rest API Endpoints